JulienRemy/PSyclone/doc/autodiff/user_guide/index.rst

     (adjoint) mode.

     It is inspired by
+    `Tapenade <https://team.inria.fr/ecuador/en/tapenade/>`_ (see :footcite:t:`tapenade` and :footcite:p:`tapenade-user-guide`),
-    `Tapenade <https://team.inria.fr/ecuador/en/tapenade/>`_, which is used to
-    perform numerical tests of the transformations.
+    which is also used to perform numerical tests of the transformations, and `OpenAD <https://www.mcs.anl.gov/OpenAD/>`_ (see :footcite:t:`openad`).

+    The general approach and transformations rules were adapted from :footcite:t:`griewank-walther`.

 .. toctree::
     :hidden: